-Fall has gingerly arrived in Arlington, with leaves starting to change and temperatures dipping overnight.
-This is the best time of year to combine two of my favorite things: a casual bike ride and a perfect cup of coffee.
-If you’re like me, and love a good excuse to ride bikes and drink coffee, there are plenty of local opportunities.
+Fall has arrived in Arlington, leaves have started to change colors, and temperatures are dipping overnight.
+It’s a great time of year to combine two of my favorite things: a casual bike ride and a perfect cup of coffee.
+If you’re looking for a good excuse to ride bikes and drink coffee this fall, like I do, there are plenty of local opportunities to make that happen.

 Coffee Clubs: Year-round

-Informal coffee meet-ups have been a staple of the local #BikeDC social scene for years.
-If you’ve never attended one before, they operate like informal drop-ins.
-First-time attendees can expect to be greeted warmly welcomed to the world of early AM conversation and caffeine consumption.
+Coffee meet-ups have been a staple of the local #BikeDC social scene for years.
+They operate like informal drop-ins.
+First-time attendees can expect to be greeted warmly and welcomed to the world of early AM conversation and caffeine consumption.
 While many of the first established coffee clubs meet on Friday mornings, there are now options every weekday with a variety of locations.
 A full list of coffee clubs can be found on the Washington Area Bike Forum.

-Described most simply, the Couffeeneuring Challenge is “a relaxed cycling endeavor for people everywhere.
+The Couffeeneuring Challenge is pioneered by local rider Mary Gersemalina (aka Chasing Mailboxes), and she describes the challenge as “a relaxed cycling endeavor for people everywhere.
 If you like riding a bike and enjoy drinking coffee or tea (or even hot chocolate or cider), consider this challenge.”
-The basic goal is to ride to seven different places to drink warm beverages within the 6-week challenge period.

-- at least 2 miles round-trip each time,
+- Each trip must be at least two miles round-trip each time.

-- take 7 pictures as proof of your coffeeneuring.
+- Take pictures as proof of your coffeeneuring.